Hey SighSee

 Make sure you know where to get food and water.
 Your body will break down cycling everyday if you are not hydrated and fed properly.
 Canned food, high in carbohydrates is your best bet.
 Corn, maybe the canned pasta ect.
 You need a little fat and protein as of course.
 Maybe loafs of bred and some deli meats.
 And i cant stress enough on staying hydrated.

-If you get dehydrated it will fuck you for multiple days and be hard to come back from.
+If you get dehydrated it will frick you for multiple days and be hard to come back from.
 As the other anon said start small, just do a 1 night trip, then a weekend, then a week, month ect

 I forgot the obvious but fruits as well, fresh and canned.
 Same with vegetables.
 And drink your water.
-If you feel thirsty, especially in the summer when it's hot out in some arid climate, you will be fucked
+If you feel thirsty, especially in the summer when it's hot out in some arid climate, you will be fricked

 Also you can even just take some sugar packets and dump them in your bottles with a little salt.
 Obviously you need some real food as well but it is a great supplement to add calories.
 Really if you are cycling even as little as 30 to 50 miles a day you eat as much sugar and carbs as you want.
 And I say again drink water BEFORE you are thirsty.
 Also sadly you really should avoid alcohol as much as possible.
 If you are going over a stretch where you cant refill make sure you are carrying enough water.